mwrnd/innova2_flex_xcku15p_notes/README.md

 ![ConnectX-5 in Recovery Mode](img/Innova2_ConnectX-5_in_Recovery_Mode.png)

 Save a copy of the current FLASH IC firmware then program the ConnectX-5 firmare using `mstflint`.
-Note the device name is the PCI address from `lspci -vnn`
+The device name is the PCI address from `lspci -vnn`
 ```
 sudo mstflint --device 01:00.0  ri  innova2_CX5_FW_read1.bin
 sudo mstflint --nofs --use_image_ps --ignore_dev_data  --device 01:00.0  --image fw-ConnectX5-rel-16_24_4020-MNV303212A-ADL_Ax.bin  burn